-Using a Nest thermostat is one of the easiest ways to optimize the everyday schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you can expect, it won’t work correctly or at all if you see an error code on the display.
-The precise error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much faster.
+Operating a Nest thermostat is one of the best ways to improve the everyday schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you might expect, it won’t work well or at all if you see an error code show up.
+The specific error code offers useful information about the underlying problem, something a trained technician can use to present solutions that much faster.

-Listed below are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you can fix it and the estimated cost to do so.
-Remember that while the investment will ultimately hinge on the specific Nest model, you can count on paying about $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components required to complete repairs.
+Listed below are seven of the most frequent error codes you might discover on your Nest thermostat.
+We’ll review the basics of each error code along with how you could address it and the approximate cost to do so.
+Keep in mind that while the costs will ultimately be dependent on the exact Nest model, you can count on paying between $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the issue is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the problem is fixed.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician should inspect electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician will check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
 They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software problem.
 If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and slowly inspect each wire, seeing to it that they are fully attached into the connector with the correct amount of uncovered copper.
-When they locate the damaged connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively check each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
+Once they find the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
-Assuming the breakers are on, you can inspect a couple of other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+In the event the breakers are on, you can inspect a couple of other places before contacting a professional technician.

-Because this error can consume your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-In the event it reveals error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will probably be best to call a pro.
+As this error can consume your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+If it reveals error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician needs to meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+The technician will cautiously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it may still keep you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you may notice error code E297 show up.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to shut the power off as soon as possible.
-You can then get a hold of a professional technician with the appropriate experience detecting and fixing electrical malfunctions.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is sent using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience identifying and fixing electrical issues.

 e73 – Critical